Easily Plan a Trip to Japan That You'll Love

 A quick Google search of “Earthquakes in Japan” reveals information on all of the recent earthquakes (as of today that = 5 earthquakes in the past 4 days).

 However, Japanese engineering is well equipped for these small, but frequent earthquakes.
 There is a chance you won’t even notice they are happening.
-However, it always important to read up on Japanese earthquake safety before traveling through the country.
+However, it always important to read up on Japanese earthquake safety before traveling

-"Where should I go in Japan?"
+"Where should I go

 Simple question, not a simple answer!
 There are a lot of factors that determine where you should visit while traveling in Japan.
 How long are you there?
 How much do you want to travel?
 Do you like cities?
 Do you like food?
 Do you like adventure sports?

 If you are looking for personalized recommendations based off of your interests, look no further than ViaHero!
 Local Heroes will plan a completely personalized trip for you, packed with insider tips and off the beaten path locations - all for the low price of $25 a day.